ekomsSavior/Jam_fi/README.md

 🔐 Advanced Hack: Fake Browser Update + Payload (Optional)

-JamFi lets you simulate a fake browser update prompt using pure HTML + JavaScript — no Flipper or Rubber Ducky required.
+Jam_Fi lets you simulate a fake browser update prompt using pure HTML + JavaScript — no Flipper or Rubber Ducky required.
 Once a device connects to your Evil AP, you can redirect them

 to a custom update page that looks legit and even downloads a file of your choosing.
 You control it via loot/injection.html.
 Here's a simple example: